JaedanC/PythonTutorial/docs/Intermediate.md

 :::info

-Above is an example of a static declartion of a dictionary -> essentially I create a dictionary with stuff inside it already.
+Above is an example of a static declaration of a dictionary -> essentially I create a dictionary with stuff inside it already.

 :::